pixelotes/ubuntu-custom-iso/README.md

 This repository contains scripts to create custom Ubuntu ISO images with automated installation capabilities.
 The tool supports both minimal and full installations with enterprise-grade features including LUKS encryption, automated software deployment, and system management integration.

+> [!WARNING]
+> Ubuntu Desktop 24.04 has a bug that will crash the installer when using an autoinstall file.
+The workaround is to close the installer, open a terminal and run the command `sudo snap refresh`.
+After this, the installer should work if launched again.
+This operation requires internet connection, making impossible to perform air-gapped installs with this image.

 ## Overview

 The script downloads an official Ubuntu ISO, customizes it with your autoinstall configuration, and creates a new ISO that can perform unattended installations.
 This is particularly useful for: